About Us

 “Being the Murdered Student” by Cathy Ulrich (Issue Three, Spring 2019)

 A word about reading us on various screen widths: MORIA is formatted for a typical laptop or desktop computer monitor and is best read — meaning, we are always accurate to the authors’ intended formatting — on that standard screen size.
 We strive for perfect copyediting.
 When reading on smaller screen sizes, including tablets and especially mobile phones, the formatting may or may not appear accurately.
-We would suggest reading in landscape orientation (turning your phone to the horizontal), which will help in most cases.
-In order to accommodate some of the more irregular poems’ forms, we will sometimes upload a poem as an image instead of typesetting directly onto the blog page, in an attempt to preserve the work’s intended appearance.
-However, due to the technological limitations of reading literature with hard line breaks and irregular formatting on small screens, we can not guarantee a perfect reading experience in every case.
+We would suggest reading in landscape orientation (turning your phone to the horizontal), which will help in most cases .Due to the technological limitations of reading literature with hard line breaks and irregular formatting on small screens, we can not guarantee a perfect reading experience in every case.
 In some cases, a reader’s computer may not have our font available, and the minute a device converts our website into a different font, the formatting suffers.
 We remain sensitive to the expectations of both authors and their readers for accuracy and would encourage those with concerns to read us via larger screens until such time as the technology catches up to the artistic vision.